An adaptive kernel-split quadrature method for parameter-dependent layer potentials: Numerical results

 The exact solution to this problem is equal to the expression for the Dirichlet boundary condition, evaluated in $\domain$.
-To solve this problem numerically, we represent the solution using the double layer potential
+See figure \ref{fig:modhelmsolution} for a visualization of \eqref{eq:solmodhelm} for $\alpha = 10,\,100$.
+We see that $K_0(\alpha|x-x_0|)$ decays rapidly for $\alpha = 100$.